banjocat/calorie-find/README.md

 ### How to develop on
 http://www.pyinvoke.org/ is used for tasks - very similar to fabric

-To see all tasks.

-    invoke -l
+    sudo pip install invoke

-To start the database in the background
+If this is your first time setting it up

-    invoke db
+    invoke setup

-Next migrate and fixture data
+This will get the calorie data, create postgres, migrate and add fixture data.

-    invoke migrate
-    invoke fixture
+Running this multiple times will just refresh the process.
+Only needed if you want a fresh database

-Then start up the backend in the foreground
+To start up the backend

     invoke backend

-To run other manage commands on a running django backend
+To run other manage commands on a running django backend.
+This requires the backend to actually be running.

+Examples:
     invoke manage shell_plus
+    invoke manage makemigrations

+To see remaining tasks that may be useful

+    invoke -l

 ### Requirements